ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Databases/index.rst

-Systems / Framework / <SETUP> / Databases - Sub-subsection
+Systems / Framework / <INSTANCE> / Databases - Sub-subsection
 ==========================================================

 Databases used by DataManagement System.
 Note that each database is a separate subsection.